Southern Heritage Classic

-The Southern Heritage Classic presented by FedEx is an annual historically black college football game between the Golden Lions of University of Arkansas at Pine Bluff (UAPB) and the Tigers of Tennessee State University.
-UAPB replaced the Jackson State University Tigers after Jackson State played 29 games in the classic.
-The game is broadcast on FOX Sports Southeast.
+The Southern Heritage Classic presented by FedEx is an annual historically black college football game between the Golden Lions of University of Arkansas at Pine Bluff (UAPB) and the Braves of Alcorn State University.
+UAPB replaced Jackson State University after Jackson State played 29 games in the classic and Alcorn State replaced Tennessee State University after Tennessee State played 33 games in the classic.

 Location

 The game is held at Simmons Bank Liberty Stadium in Memphis.

 Annual attendance

 The record for attendance, 61,171, was set in 1997.
-Since the Jackson State-Tennessee State rivalry became a fixture in 1994, the average attendance for a Southern Heritage Classic game is about 50,000.
+Since the Jackson State–Tennessee State rivalry became a fixture in 1994, the average attendance for a Southern Heritage Classic game was about 50,000.
 Both schools are roughly equidistant from Memphis, being located approximately 200 miles away.
 The 2001 game was moved from its originally scheduled date of September 15 to November 22 due to the events of the September 11 terrorist attacks, and attendance suffered as a result, drawing only 28,690.
+The attendance for the 2024 was around 28,000 which was the lowest attended game since 1991.
+With Jackson State and Tennessee State no longer participating in the classic, attendance is expected to be significantly lower than years past.